Mr. Immortal: Fictional character biography

-Great Lakes Avengers (2016 series)

 In the ongoing series The Great Lakes Avengers, it is revealed that the team had disbanded and gone their separate ways until Flatman receives a visit from Connie Ferrari, a lawyer representing the real Avengers, who informs him that the GLA has been reinstated as a permanent addition to the Avengers.
 Flatman reunites with Big Bertha and Doorman, though Mr. Immortal and Squirrel Girl are unreachable.
-While the team relocates to Detroit, Michigan and arrive at their new headquarters, a factory owned by Tony Stark, it is revealed that Mr. Immortal is buried alive at a cemetery.
+While the team relocates to Detroit, Michigan and arrive at their new headquarters, a factory owned by Tony Stark, it is revealed that Immortal is buried alive at a cemetery.
 It is later revealed that he did this as a way to deal with his drinking problem.
-Mr. Immortal is then brought back to the surface by Doorman, who takes him to help the others, who were arrested after a bar fight and taken to jail.
+Immortal is then brought back to the surface by Doorman, who takes him to help the others, who were arrested after a bar fight and taken to jail.
 After Connie Ferrari gets the team out, she was able to get Goodness Silva in the group, where she takes on the name of Good Boy.
-After the team discovers that Dick Snerd shut them down, Mr. Immortal returns and takes Flatman on patrol, where he expresses a desire to turn his life around.
-During their patrol, Mr. Immortal and Flatman resolve their issues with each other and agree to work together.
-Returning to HQ, Mr. Immortal and Flatman learn that Bertha and Good Boy brought Dick Snerd (Nain Rogue) hostage.
+After the team discovers that Dick Snerd shut them down, Immortal returns and takes Flatman on patrol, where he expresses a desire to turn his life around.
+During their patrol, Immortal and Flatman resolve their issues with each other and agree to work together.
+Returning to HQ, Immortal and Flatman learn that Bertha and Good Boy brought Dick Snerd (Nain Rogue) hostage.
 During an argument with Bertha, it is revealed that he had proposed to Bertha, but broke off their engagement when she wanted to return to her modeling career and also because he felt he had moved to soon.
-When Connie visits their base, Mr. Immortal, Flatman and Bertha attempt to keep Nain's abduction secret but she quickly finds out.
+When Connie visits their base, Immortal, Flatman and Bertha attempt to keep Nain's abduction secret but she quickly finds out.
 After seeing that Good Boy brutalized Snerd, the team drops him off at the hospital.

 After Connie tells the team to lie low for a couple of days, Bertha goes to a modeling gig while Mr. Immortal and Flatman are visited by Good Boy's brother Lucky, who tells her that they need to leave town due to what she did to Nain Rogue.
-Later, while fixing the Flatmobile, Mr. Immortal and Flatman receive a text message from Bertha, who was injured while fighting Dr. Nod and his squad.
-During the battle, Dr. Nod takes more of the weight-loss supplements, becoming much bigger and monstrous.
-Mr. Immortal then suggests to the team to perform a maneuver, that has Doorman and Mr. Immortal get inside Dr. Nod's body.
-Once inside, Mr. Immortal manages to kill Dr. Nod by punching his heart.
-After their victory, the team is visited by Deadpool who tells them that they've been fired and can no longer use the Avengers name, leaving them confused.
+Later, while fixing the Flatmobile, Immortal and Flatman receive a text message from Bertha; who was injured while fighting Dr. Nod and his squad.
+During the battle, Nod takes more of the weight-loss supplements, becoming much bigger and monstrous.
+Immortal then suggests to the team to perform a maneuver, that has Doorman and Immortal get inside Nod's body.
+Once inside, Immortal manages to kill Nod by punching his heart.
+After their victory, the team is visited by Deadpool who tells them that they have been fired and can no longer use the Avengers name; leaving them confused.